Skip to main content

 Before involving any witness, assess:

-• Level of risk to the witness and family.
+• The level of risk to the witness and family.

 • Witness vulnerability (age, health, displacement status).